Structural type system: Description

 In structural typing, an element is considered to be compatible with another if, for each feature within the second element's type, a corresponding and identical feature exists in the first element's type.
 Some languages may differ on the details, such as whether the features must match in name.
 This definition is not symmetric, and includes subtype compatibility.
 Two types are considered to be identical if each is compatible with the other.

 For example, OCaml uses structural typing on methods for compatibility of object types.
 Go uses structural typing on methods to determine compatibility of a type with an interface.
 C++ template functions exhibit structural typing on type arguments.
 Haxe uses structural typing, but classes are not structurally subtyped.

 In languages which support subtype polymorphism, a similar dichotomy can be formed based on how the subtype relationship is defined.
 One type is a subtype of another if and only if it contains all the features of the base type, or subtypes thereof.
 The subtype may contain added features, such as members not present in the base type, or stronger invariants.

 A distinction exists between structural substitution for inferred and non-inferred polymorphism.
 Some languages, such as Haskell, do not substitute structurally in the case where an expected type is declared (i.e., not inferred), e.g., only substitute for functions that are signature-based polymorphic via type inference.
 Then it is not possible to accidentally subtype a non-inferred type, although it may still be possible to provide an explicit conversion to a non-inferred type, which is invoked implicitly.

 Structural subtyping is arguably more flexible than nominative subtyping, as it permits the creation of ad hoc types and protocols; in particular, it permits creation of a type which is a supertype of an existing type, without modifying the definition of the latter.
 However, this may not be desirable where the programmer wishes to create closed abstractions.

 A pitfall of structural typing versus nominative typing is that two separately defined types intended for different purposes, but accidentally holding the same properties (e.g. both composed of a pair of integers), could be considered the same type by the type system, simply because they happen to have identical structure.
 One way this can be avoided is by creating one algebraic data type for each use.

 In 1990, Cook, et al., proved that inheritance is not subtyping in structurally-typed OO languages.

 Checking that two types are compatible, based on structural typing, is a non-trivial operation, e.g., requires maintaining a stack of previous checked types.

+When a type does not match the expected structure, error messages are longer than with nominal typing.